 Manarola, Liguria it

-Manarola, Liguria, it
+Manarola, Liguria, Italy

 The seasonal installations are in good condition and accessible by the public without charge

 Guainos Bajos, Andalucía